Close Menu

 This is particularly suitable for companies that have an established customer base and long-term relationships with their customers.
 Usually, these companies are in a good position to assess the solvency of their customers.

-Notification factoring
+Notification Factoring

 Open factoring is characterized by transparency - especially for the company's debtors.
 They are instructed to transfer the outstanding receivables to the factor rather than the company.